silaspe/maths/docs/set_theory.md

 ### group theory

-A group (call it $G$) is a certain type of set, including an addition like thing represente with a $+$ sign (this addition like thing could also be multiplication), let's start with the set of numbers $0$ - $4$ under [modular](https://silaspe.github.io/maths/mod.html) addition.
+A group (call it $G$) is a certain type of set, including an addition like thing represented with a $+$ sign (this addition like thing could also be multiplication), let's start with the set of numbers $0$ - $4$ under [modular](https://silaspe.github.io/maths/mod.html) addition.
 To be a group, it has to follow $4$ different rules.

 $$ 1 \text{, Closure} $$